LimHueiHwang/sap-pr-automation/README.md

 The main checks are:

 - Check the available Plan Order quantity.
-- Determine whether the part is a Sales Agreement (SA) part.
+- Validate whether the part is a Sales Agreement (SA) part.
 - For non-SA parts, proceed with PR creation.
-- For SA parts, perform an additional manual check to confirm sufficient Plan Order quantity.
+- For SA parts, perform a manual check to confirm sufficient Plan Order quantity.
 - Stop the PR creation process when the required condition is not satisfied.
 ---

 ## Business Impact